Oxytocin (song): Listicles

 "Oxytocin" has been called the 20th best song by Billie Eilish by Far Out Magazines Tyler Golsen, stating it is the "perfect example of Eilish taking catchy elements and making them ever so slightly unsettling."
-The song also appeared on Los Angeles Times and Slant Magazines lists of the best songs of 2021, at number 30, and 7, respectively.
-The former's review reads "Pulsating with currents of steely [19]90s-industrial and techno sounds, this Happier Than Ever B-side gets its name from the so-called love hormone emitted during sex — which Eilish craves, and fears herself for craving"; whilst the latter says that the track is "masterfully orchestrates dynamic shading and opens up a dark, slick electronic playground that's well-suited to her paper-thin vocals.
+The song also appeared on Los Angeles Timess and Slant Magazines lists of the best songs of 2021, at numbers 30 and 7, respectively.
+The former's review reads "Pulsating with currents of steely [19]90s-industrial and techno sounds, this Happier Than Ever B-side gets its name from the so-called love hormone emitted during sex — which Eilish craves, and fears herself for craving"; while the latter said that it is "masterfully orchestrates dynamic shading and opens up a dark, slick electronic playground that's well-suited to her paper-thin vocals.
 The verses' incessant clacking ramps up the tension ever so slowly, before Eilish sings the chorus in breathy whispers (...)
 Its dynamic range and slick production make 'Oxytocin' one of the most inventive songs from Eilish's catalog and her most convincingly menacing."
 Additionally, in the results of a poll held by the American website Pitchfork, depicted "Oxytocin" as the 86th best song of 2021 according to the website's readers.